 The picking stage is largely the first step in eCommerce fulfillment.
 It occurs after an order has been placed and received.
 The order picking involves selecting the items or products from the warehouse shelves that are required to fulfill a customer’s order.
 During the pick stage, the main aim is to pick the correct products for each customer order.

-This is typically done by warehouse employees, who use picking lists or handheld devices to locate and retrieve the items from their designated storage locations.
+This is typically done by warehouse staff, or pickers, who use picking lists or handheld devices to locate and retrieve the items from their designated storage locations.
 This stage becomes even more efficient when warehouses have the right tech to help map out routes for pickers.
-For example, warehouses might see the use of handheld barcode scanners that minimize mistakes and can even the exact location of each product within the warehouse.
+For example, warehouses might see the use of handheld barcode scanners that minimize mistakes and can even show the exact location of each product within the warehouse.

 Common Picking Strategies

-- Zone Picking: Otherwise known as pick and pass, zone picking is an enhanced version of batch picking.
-Workers are assigned to specific locations or zones, and order cartons move through those zones.
+• Zone Picking: Otherwise known as pick and pass, zone picking is an enhanced version of batch picking.
+Workers are assigned to specific locations or zones, and order cartons to move through those zones.

 Packers will make sure items are securely packed, sealed, and labeled.
 Furthermore, packers will typically follow a packing list – along with dunnage and any other custom packaging materials like a thank you card and place the products into an appropriate box.
 You may also want to include print shipping labels at this point, to allow for seamless customer returns.